 In 2010, observer coverage in the Florida Keys was expanded to include charter vessels.
-In 2013 a MARFIN project that employs fishery observers on charter vessels was initiated on the east coast of Florida, including the Florida Keys.
+In 2013, a MARFIN project that employs fishery observers on charter vessels on the entire Atlantic coast of Florida was initiated.
 The MARFIN project is funded through 2015.